forta-network/docs/docs/rewards.md

 ![scan node rewards formula](rewards-images/scannode.png)

+!!! important "Reward epochs"
+    - **epoch duration**: 1 week, from Monday 00:00:00 UTC to Sunday 23:59:59 UTC
+    - **lockdown to set a different delegation fee after a change**: 2 epochs.

+    Values subject to change.

 Consequently, the total score of a scanner pool i during an epoch is:

 ![scan pool rewards formula](rewards-images/scannerpools.png)